Slyth3/Sales_Traffic_Regression/README.md

-Predicting Sales and Foot Traffic of an Anonymous US Based Company Using LightGBM and Ridge Models
+# Predicting Sales and Foot Traffic of an Anonymous US Based Company Using LightGBM and Ridge Models - by Andrew Schleiss

-Andrew Schleiss

 1.
 # ![Shape1](RackMultipart20220114-4-1ryo50e_html_c186f39763cdc4c6.gif)